sugarme/lab/README.md

 - [x] training configuration in yaml file

 This package is in progress and obviously there are many changes ahead.
+Feel free to contribute.